-After a review of the skills developed in Clinical Skills I-IV, students will continue to develop their communication skills and ability to perform a complete history and physical exam.
-Physical exam skills will be reinforced by more in-depth instruction in the physical exam skills that correspond to the systems studied in MED 901 -Systems & Disease V, concentrating on the gastrointestinal, endocrine, reproductive and musculoskeletal systems.
-Students will further develop their ability to complete a problemfocused history and physical exam.
-Documentation skills will be further developed by focused patient visits, with additional instruction on medical order writing, diagnostic decision making and prescription writing.
+After a review of the skills developed in Clinical Skills I- IV, students will continue to develop their communication skills and ability to perform a complete history and physical exam.
+Physical exam skills will be reinforced by more in-depth instruction in the physical exam skills that correspond to the systems studied in MED 901 -Systems & Disease V, concentrating on the gastrointestinal, endocrine, reproductive, and musculoskeletal systems.
+Students will further develop their ability to complete a problem-focused history and physical exam.
+Documentation skills will be further developed with focused patient visits, with additional instruction on medical order writing, diagnostic decisionmaking, and prescription writing.
+(3 credits; 45 hrs.)

-MED 909

-RESEARCH CURRICULUM - CRITICAL APPRAISAL 1 CREDIT; 14 HRS
+MED 909 RESEARCH CURRICULUM - CRITICAL APPRAISAL

-Students will participate in the critical appraisal of contemporary medical literature, including publications representing various study designs.
+Students will participate in the critical appraisal of contemporary medical literature, including publications representing various study designs as well as the incorporation of basic science principles.
 Selected primary literature will range from preclinical investigation through the various phases of clinical trials.
 Templates such as PICOT (population, intervention, comparison, outcome and time) will be introduced and utilized.
-This course will be integrated with the content presented in MED 901 - Systems & Disease V. Skills acquired in this course will allow students to successfully complete the research module, Research: Literature Review and Analysis (RLRA
+This course will be integrated with the content presented in MED 901 - Systems & Disease V. Skills acquired in this course will allow students to successfully complete the research module, Research: Literature Review and Analysis (RLRA).
+(1 credit; 14 hrs.)